Students as Researchers

 - Metacognition is a good word.
 However, for the purposes of these activities it is better to refer to these activities as student researchers.

 Above is a picture of Angela Willnerd, grade 1 teacher in Fremont, Nebraska.
 She is explaining effect size to her students at the end of third quarter.
 In her left hand are 4 unifix cubes.
 They represent the 0.40 average effect size from John Hattie’s research of 250 influences upon learning.
 In her right hand are 19 cubes.
 These represent an effect size of 1.9 at the end of third quarter in spelling.
 Her students are performing at almost 5 times the average with a full quarter of school left.
 Angela utilizes LtoJ® for her spelling program.
 There is no weekly quiz to cram; the Friday assessment is 12 words randomly selected from the 150 for the year.
 Thus the 1.9 represents words in long-term memory.
-You can watch her spelling in action here.
+Click here to watch her spelling in action.
+This simple phone photo resulted in the end-of-the-year photo now on the cover of How to Create a Perfect School.